 olive oil for cooking

-Mix chickpea flour, chopped coriander leaves, salt, flaxseed, cumin, chilli and turmeric powder in a mixing bowl.
+Mix chickpea flour, chopped coriander leaves, salt, flaxseed, cumin, chili and turmeric powder in a mixing bowl.
 Add yogurt and water, whisk till everything is mixed well.
 You can also use a blender to make this batter.
-The batter should have thinner consistency than pancake batter.
+The batter should have a thinner consistency than pancake batter.
 Add chickpea flour or water to get the right consistency.

 Next, heat 1/4 tsp olive oil in a nonstick pan.
 Pour a ladle of batter on the hot pan.
 You can also put this batter in a squeeze bottle to make perfect round crepes.
-Cook on medium heat for about 1-2 minutes or till the bottom side in golden brown.
-Using flat spatula, flip the crepe and cook the other side till golden brown.
+Cook on medium heat for about 1-2 minutes or till the bottom side is golden brown.
+Using a flat spatula, flip the crepe and cook the other side till golden brown.